 Preparations for Green Tea

 Making the perfect cup of green tea includes only a few steps.
 It is simple.
-However, you require to get the essentials right.
-Not at all like our ordinary chai, green tea is never made with milk.
+However, you are required to get the essentials right.
+Like our ordinary chai, green tea is never made with milk.
 You could include a few drops of honey for flavor, however.

-1. Empty high temp water into the glass through the filter.
+- Empty high-temperature water into the glass through the filter.
 Pour till the bottom piece of the filter is immersed in hot water.
-If you are using a teabag, at that point, dip a tea bag specifically into a cup of water.
+If you are using a tea bag, at that point, dip a tea bag specifically into a cup of water.

-1. Take the filter away (or the teabag) in 2-3 minutes and take a sip to check if this is how strong you might want it to be.
-If you are making this for another person, then use a spoon to check the flavor!
+- Take the filter away (or the teabag) in 2-3 minutes and take a sip to check if this is how strong you might want it to be.
+If you make this for another person, use a spoon to check the flavor!

-Next up, you will learn how to prepare different green tea preparation.
-It would be best if you also took into note that a healthy drink should be all the way prepared properly.
-Aside from green tea, water plays a significant role in creating a fully healthy drink.
+Next, you will learn how to prepare different green teas.
+It would be best to note that a healthy drink should be prepared properly.
+Aside from green tea, water plays a significant role in creating a healthy drink.
 There are many kinds of water of your choosing, but it pays to pay attention.
 Such water must be clean, filtered, and free from impurities.
 There are many ways to do that.
 The Berkey Water Filter removes microorganisms and other unhealthy contaminants without removing the beneficial and nutritional minerals.
 It is best to get the best of your tea.
-So, are the methods you can try with your green tea.
+So, here are the methods you can try with your green tea.

 1. Green Tea With Leaves Preparation